 teaches at Barefoot?

 JessieLevey, Barefoot's founder, director and principal teacher, studied different forms of Modern Dance and Cecchetti Ballet throughout her life in New York City and at Sarah Lawrence College.
 Raised by a modern dancer, she grew up immersed in the experimental world and expansion of modern dance.
 At the age of eight years, she experienced her earliest performance with Mel Wong and Dancers at Dance Theater Workshop.
 Later, she performed with Dani Nikas and Dancers, among others and choreographed her own work for many years in Metropolitan New York before moving to the Hudson Valley in 2002.
 Currently, she studies Limon-influenced modern technique with Katherine Wildberger and Vinyasa Yoga at Living Seed in New Paltz.
-In addition, she takes workshops at Movement Research in NYC, and continues to watch as many live dance concerts as possible.
+In addition, she takes workshops through Movement Research and Dance Education Laboratory in NYC, and continues to watch as many live dance concerts as possible.
 Her prior teaching experience includes positions at Brooklyn Arts Exchange (BAX), Poly Prep Lower School and Dalton School.
 She also taught in myriad public schools through Lincoln Center Institute.
 Jessie also directed a teenage dance company at BAX for 10 years.
 Her eclectic style combines her greatest influences: Cunningham, Limon & Release Techniques, Yoga and Pilates.
 In addition to teaching classes at Barefoot (see schedule for details), she also directs Choreolab Performance Workshop and Barefoot Dance Company, and brings dance into surrounding schools as a dance artist-in-residence.
-Jessie Levey is married to an educator, has two children and is a certified childbirth educator.
+Jessie Levey is married to an educator, has two children (both Barefoot dancers) and is a certified childbirth educator.

 began her formal